eth-library/devbox-spring-demo/README.md

 ## Custom Maven Settings

 To maintain an isolated environment, a custom `maven.config` file is provided in the `.mvn` directory.
 This configuration ensures that all Maven dependencies are stored locally within the project rather than in a global repository.
-This approach helps to keep the development environment fully isolated and reproducible, avoiding any interference from global dependencies.
+This approach helps to keep the development environment fully isolated, avoiding any interference from global dependencies.